 - you live close to the property

-- you’re organized and consistent
+- you are organized and consistent

 - you can respond quickly during business hours

-- you understand (and follow) Texas process
+- you understand and follow Texas process

 Next step: price your time like a business owner

-Here’s the simplest way to evaluate your true cost:
+Here is the simplest way to evaluate your true cost:

 Frequently Asked Questions